ADVANCED STANDING: CREDIT BY EXAMINATION OR COLLEGE COURSEWORK

 - Read below for issues to consider in having college credit posted to their student account.

-- GLS students can consult this page for Advanced Standing equivalencies.
+- GLS students should consult with their Academic Advisor for Advanced Standing equivalencies.

 - Request your AP scores from College Board and have them sent to UG Admissions.